Promoting

 01

-% of users who engage in partner content in their first 30 days
+% of users who complete the feature funnel within their first 30 days

 02